 From my personal experience over the years as a yoga instructor, yoga student, social justice educator and activist, and childhood trauma-survivor, some of my insight comes from knowing what worked for me and what didn’t when I was recovering from my own trauma.
 Keep in mind that statistically-speaking, every single yoga class, bar none, has at least one trauma survivor in it, and most likely, several.
 The following are a few Do’s and Don’ts to get you started on creating a more culturally-inclusive, trauma-sensitive yoga studio.
 Pay special attention if you are a yoga instructor, and if you are not, consider making these suggestions at the studio you frequently attend.

-- Many people (especially trauma survivors) have difficulty closing their eyes in public spaces, therefore: Don’t: Tell students to close their eyes; Do: Give them the option of closing their eyes or gazing down.
+1. Many people (especially trauma survivors) have difficulty closing their eyes in public spaces, therefore: Don’t: Tell students to close their eyes; Do: Give them the option of closing their eyes or gazing down.

 3. Consider the assumptions we make about bodies Don’t: make generalizations about what “we” can or can’t do, or for example, assume everyone has 10 toes (“press all 10 toes into the mat”) Do: pay attention to/be sensitive to student’s needs, offer accommodations, and say “tops of toes press into the mat”